Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 Log into the [Publisher Portal](http://publish.windowsazure.com) with your Microsoft account.
 If you do not have one you will be directed to create one [here](http://go.microsoft.com/fwlink/p/?LinkID=238657).

 When you login for the first time, you will be required to set a _Publisher Namespace_.
-This is a unique identifier for your company, and it is also used when [Windows Azure Management API](http://msdn.microsoft.com/en-us/library/windowsazure/ee460799.aspx) users call your Resource Provider directly.
+This is a unique identifier for your company, and it is also used when [Azure Management API](http://msdn.microsoft.com/en-us/library/windowsazure/ee460799.aspx) users call your Resource Provider directly.
 You should use a concise string representing your company.
 For example, if your company is called Clouditrace and sells a monitoring service, you should enter "clouditrace" and not "monitoring" because the later is too specific.

 ![overview](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/publisher-portal-namespace.PNG)